What is LASIK Surgery?

 Interested in Pursuing LASIK Surgery?

 Our eye surgeons are dedicated to excellence in refractive surgery.
-We offer LASIK and PRK consultations in select locations across the state for anyone interested in learning more about the procedure and finding out if it is a good option to correct their vision.
+We offer LASIK, PRK, and ICL consultations in select locations across the state for anyone interested to learn more about the procedure and finding out if it is a good option to correct their vision.
 Contact us at your convenience for your free refractive surgery screening and consultation.

 Meet Your LASIK Surgeons

-You are invited to come in for a LASIK consultation to discuss your candidacy for the procedure, the associated LASIK costs, and meet with our New Mexico LASIK eye surgeons.
+You are invited to come in for a consultation to discuss your candidacy for LASIK, PRK, ICL, or refractive lens exchange, the associated costs, and meet with our New Mexico LASIK eye surgeons.
 Learn how LASIK has helped millions of people around the world see better.